Rosemary Lane / He Called for a Candle / Bell Bottom Trousers

 Bruce Laurenson, the Shetland singer, first sang He Called for a Candle to Patrick Shuldham-Shaw, and it was subsequently released on the epic Caedmon series, now re-released by Topic, at last.
 More usually known as Rosemary Lane, it's still sung in various forms, and when I was part of Steeleye Span, one of our roadies, Dennis Jordan, knew a version which he learned in the orphanage when he was a child, ending up with the immortal couplet

 She picked the piss-pot and banged him on the head

 Take that you dirty bugger for doing me in bed.

-Bert Jansch sang Rosemary Lane in 1971 as title track of his album Rosemary Lane.
+Bert Jansch recorded Rosemary Lane in 1971 as the title track of his Transatlantic album Rosemary Lane.

 Chainmaker Lucy Woodall sang Rosemary Lane in a recording made by Mike Yates at Warley, Worcestershire, in ca. 1976.
 It was issued in 2006 on the Veteran CD It Was on a Market Day 2.
 Mike Yates commented in the album notes: